ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 ##### Description

 This property specifies the number of prefetch log files, that is, the number of log files in each log file group that are read in advance.
-Pre-reading and caching log files allows the Sender thread to read logs from log files more quickly
+Pre-reading and caching log files allows the Sender thread to read logs from log files more quickly.

 #### REPLICATION_RECEIVE_TIMEOUT (Unit: second)